Article 2A.

 (16) Expired pursuant to Session Laws 2003-184, s.
 3, effective July 1, 2005.

-(17) To maximize receipt of federal funds for the Medicaid program within existing State appropriations, to reduce Medicaid expenditures, and to reduce Medicaid fraud and abuse.
+(17) To maximize receipt of federal funds for the Medicaid or NC Health Choice programs within existing State appropriations, to reduce Medicaid or NC Health Choice expenditures, and to reduce Medicaid and NC Health Choice fraud and abuse.

 (a1) Recodified as subdivision (a)(16) of this section by Session Laws 2004-156, s.
 1.